Samsung/tizen-docs/docs/application/dotnet/guides/app-management/application-launcher.md

     }
     ```

-5. The `ApplicationIcon` constructor is responsible for:
+5. The `ApplicationIcon` constructor is responsible for the following:
     - Set `AppId` and `OriginSize`
     - Create view components: `Label` which is used to show an application name and `Icon` which load resource from `path` string and show loaded image.
     - Create `Layout` of the `ApplicationIcon`.
 In this case, the vertical linear layout is used.